HomeArticlesHow ToPPF Maturity Calculation

 Frequently Asked Questions

-The PPF interest rate for Q1 FY 2026-27 (April–June 2026) is 7.1% per annum, unchanged since April 2020.
-The government reviews the rate quarterly, though it has remained at 7.1% for 24 consecutive quarters.
-For the most current rate, check the Ministry of Finance's small savings scheme notification.
-The [PPF Calculator](/ppf-calculator-india/) uses the declared rate and automatically updates when the rate changes.
+The PPF interest rate for Q1 FY 2026-27 (April to June 2026) is 7.1% per annum, unchanged since April 2020.
+The government reviews the rate quarterly, though it has held at 7.1% for 24 consecutive quarters now.
+Check the Ministry of Finance's small savings scheme notification for the most current rate.
+The [PPF Calculator](/in/ppf-calculator/) uses the declared rate and updates automatically when it changes.

-Yes.
-Unlike an FD where your rate is locked at the time of deposit, the PPF interest rate applies to your entire balance each year, whatever the current rate is.
-If the rate drops from 7.1% to 6.8%, your existing balance also earns only 6.8% that year.
-This makes PPF a floating-rate instrument in practice, not a fixed-rate one.
+It does.
+Unlike an FD where your rate locks in at the time of deposit, the PPF interest rate applies to your entire balance each year, whatever the current rate happens to be.
+Drop the rate from 7.1% to 6.8% and your existing balance earns only 6.8% that year too.
+In practice, that makes PPF a floating-rate instrument, not a fixed-rate one.

-PPF interest is calculated on the minimum balance between the 5th and last day of each month.
-If you deposit ₹10,000 on the 6th of March, that money earns zero interest for March — it earns its first interest only in April.
-Depositing before the 5th ensures the full instalment earns interest for that month, compounding meaningfully over 15 years.
+PPF interest gets calculated on the minimum balance between the 5th and last day of each month.
+Deposit ₹10,000 on the 6th of March, and that money earns zero interest for March, picking up its first interest only in April.
+Depositing before the 5th ensures the full instalment earns interest for that month, which compounds meaningfully over 15 years.

-No. An individual can hold only one PPF account in their name under the PPF Scheme 1968.
-Opening a second account is not permitted; any unauthorised second account earns no interest.
-However, you can open a PPF account in the name of your minor child as guardian, which is a separate account with its own ₹1.5 lakh annual limit.
+No. Under the PPF Scheme 1968, an individual can hold only one PPF account in their own name.
+A second account isn't permitted, and any unauthorised second account earns no interest.
+You can, however, open a separate PPF account for your minor child as guardian, with its own ₹1.5 lakh annual limit.

-If you fail to contribute a minimum of ₹500 in any financial year, your PPF account becomes 'inactive' (discontinued).
-An inactive account earns the PPF interest rate but cannot be used for loans or partial withdrawals until it is revived.
-To revive it, pay ₹500 per inactive year as arrears plus a penalty of ₹50 per inactive year.
+Miss the minimum ₹500 contribution in any financial year and your PPF account goes 'inactive' (discontinued).
+An inactive account still earns the PPF interest rate but can't be used for loans or partial withdrawals until revived.
+Reviving it means paying ₹500 per inactive year as arrears plus a penalty of ₹50 per inactive year.

-At the end of the 15-year term, you have three options: withdraw the full corpus, extend for 5 years without fresh contributions (the balance continues to earn PPF interest), or extend for 5 years with continued contributions (up to ₹1.5 lakh/year, with 80C benefit continuing).
-Extensions can be repeated indefinitely in 5-year blocks.
-Each extension option must be chosen within 1 year of maturity; the default if no action is taken is extension without contribution.
+At the end of the 15-year term, you get three options: withdraw the full corpus, extend for 5 years without fresh contributions (the balance keeps earning PPF interest), or extend for 5 years with continued contributions (up to ₹1.5 lakh/year, 80C benefit intact).
+Extensions can repeat indefinitely in 5-year blocks.
+Choose within 1 year of maturity; the default if you take no action is extension without contribution.

-Yes.
-You can take a loan of up to 25% of the balance at the end of the second year preceding the year of application, starting from the 3rd year and up to the 6th year.
-After the 6th year, partial withdrawal replaces the loan facility.
-The interest rate on PPF loans is 1% above the PPF rate (currently 8.1%).
-The loan must be repaid within 36 months; if not, the interest rate jumps to 6% above the PPF rate.
+Yes, up to 25% of the balance at the end of the second year preceding the year of application, available from the 3rd year through the 6th year.
+After the 6th year, partial withdrawal takes over from the loan facility.
+The interest rate on PPF loans runs 1% above the PPF rate (currently 8.1%), and it must be repaid within 36 months or the rate jumps to 6% above the PPF rate.

-PPF and ELSS both qualify for Section 80C deduction up to ₹1.5 lakh.
-PPF offers guaranteed 7.1% with EEE status and zero market risk, but locks in funds for 15 years.
-ELSS has delivered 12%–14% historical returns but with equity volatility and a 3-year lock-in.
-For investors under 40, a combination of both is optimal — PPF for the guaranteed floor, ELSS for growth.
-For conservative investors or those near retirement, PPF is preferable.
+Both qualify for Section 80C deduction up to ₹1.5 lakh.
+PPF offers a guaranteed 7.1% with EEE status and zero market risk, but ties up funds for 15 years.
+ELSS has delivered 12% to 14% historical returns, with equity volatility and a shorter 3-year lock-in.
+Investors under 40 often do well combining both, PPF for the guaranteed floor and ELSS for growth, while conservative investors or those near retirement tend to lean toward PPF.

-NRIs cannot open a new PPF account.
-However, if you held a PPF account as a resident Indian and subsequently became an NRI, you were permitted to continue contributions until maturity under rules prevailing until 2018.
-Accounts opened before October 2017 can continue; those opened after may be subject to different rules.
-Consult your bank or post office for the current applicable rule for your specific account.
+NRIs can't open a new PPF account.
+If you held one as a resident Indian and later became an NRI, though, you were allowed to continue contributions until maturity under rules that applied through 2018.
+Accounts opened before October 2017 can continue; accounts opened after may fall under different rules, so check with your bank or post office for what applies to your specific account.

-Partial withdrawals from PPF are permitted from the 7th financial year onwards (i.e., from year 7 of the account's existence).
-The maximum withdrawal in any year is 50% of the balance at the end of the 4th year preceding the year of withdrawal, or 50% of the balance at the end of the immediately preceding year — whichever is lower.
-Only one partial withdrawal is permitted per financial year.
+Partial withdrawals become available from the 7th financial year onward.
+The maximum withdrawal in any year is whichever is lower: 50% of the balance at the end of the 4th year preceding the withdrawal year, or 50% of the balance at the end of the immediately preceding year.
+Only one partial withdrawal is allowed per financial year.

 Related Articles